kazuekudo1222/kazuekudo1222/README.md

 # Hi there 👋, I'm Kazue
 **``An enthusiastic data analyst in the Netherlands 🫶``**

-A data-lover with a strong marketing background (PR, Ads, and Global Marketing).
-Python, SQL, and R are my communication languages 🦾
-Graduated with an MSc in Marketing Analytics and Data Science from the University of Groningen + Completed Data Analytics Bootcamp at Le Wagon 🧑‍🎓
+A data-lover with a strong marketing background.
+Python, SQL, and R are my communication languages 🦾 Graduated with an MSc in Marketing Analytics and Data Science from the University of Groningen + Completed Data Analytics Bootcamp (400 hr) at Le Wagon 🧑‍🎓

 #
 #### Connect with me: